 A community-based approach to data governance is an important framework that could be implemented as one of the governance mechanisms of the European strategy for data.
 The Indian approach is different from the European framework, as it provides conditions to treat not just public data as public goods while empowering users with collective rights to make sure that they can benefit from data processing.
 Yet, the two should not be necessarily seen in opposition, but as complementary, especially since the European strategy for data aims to reconsider the role that data has to play in the fulfillment of societal objectives and, therefore, touches on important questions related to value distribution.

-And it is on this point that the European approach is for now failing to deliver.
-As recently argued by Maximilian Grafenstein, the EU would be struggling to achieve its data governance ambitions due to an inherent difficulty in reconciling its traditional free-market approach with so-called “data sharing prescriptions” – measures which simply strive to make more data available without questioning underlying market dynamics.
+And it is on this point that the European approach is, for now, failing to deliver.
+As recently argued by Maximilian Grafenstein, the EU would be struggling to achieve its data governance ambitions due to an inherent difficulty in reconciling its traditional free-market approach with so-called “data sharing prescriptions” – measures that simply strive to make more data available without questioning underlying market dynamics.
 The European approach to high-value datasets perfectly fits within this critique: while open data enables greater access to and reuse of data, experience with this model shows that it often does not shift these power dynamics.
 Differently, the Indian approach focuses on the maximization of societal value by rethinking the role that data can play in our societies via a community-based approach.

-The Commission’s ambition to develop a novel European way of data governance needs not only a market blueprint, but the establishment of communities that can reap the benefits of data sharing and use.
+The Commission’s ambition to develop a novel European way of data governance needs not only a market blueprint but the establishment of communities that can reap the benefits of data sharing and use.
 The Indian approach provides a framework that helps maximize the collective benefits stemming from data access and reuse in the public interest.
 In the European context, this framework could be applied to data intermediaries and data cooperatives.
-A clear community-based approach – such as the Indian framework – would provide an approach to collective governance of data rights while avoiding the recentralization of market power (an issue that I earlier analyzed in this opinion on the Data Governance Act).
+A clear community-based approach – such as the Indian framework – would provide an approach to collective governance of data rights while avoiding the recentralization of market power (an issue I analyzed earlier in this opinion on the Data Governance Act).